getify/You-Dont-Know-JS/async & performance/ch3.md

 Promises by definition cannot be susceptible to this concern, because even an immediately-fulfilled promise (like `new Promise(function(resolve){ resolve(42); })`) cannot be *observed* synchronously.

-That is, when you call `then(..)` on a promise, even if that promise was already resolved, the callback you provide to `then(..)` will **always** be called asynchronously (on the next event loop tick).
+That is, when you call `then(..)` on a promise, even if that promise was already resolved, the callback you provide to `then(..)` will **always** be called asynchronously (as microtasks -- see Chapter 1).

 No more need to insert your own `setTimeout(..,0)` hacks.
 Promises prevent Zalgo automatically.

 ### Calling too late

 Similar to the previous point, a promise's `then(..)` registered observation callbacks are automatically scheduled when either `fulfill(..)` or `reject(..)` are called by the promise creation capability.
-Those scheduled callbacks will predictably be fired on the next event loop tick.
+Those scheduled callbacks will predictably be fired at the next asynchronous moment (see "Microtasks" in Chapter 1).

 It's not possible for synchronous observation, so it's not possible for a synchronous chain of tasks to run in such a way to in effect "delay" another callback from happening as expected.
-That is, when a promise is resolved, all `then(..)` registered callbacks on it will be called, in order, immediately at the next event loop opportunity, and nothing that happens inside of one of those callbacks can affect/delay the calling of the other callbacks.
+That is, when a promise is resolved, all `then(..)` registered callbacks on it will be called, in order, immediately at the next asynchronous opportunity (see "Microtasks" in Chapter 1), and nothing that happens inside of one of those callbacks can affect/delay the calling of the other callbacks.

 For example: